OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Approach

-\begin{itemize} \item \textbf{Speech Translation (ST):} Generate a translation in the target language given only audio in the source language. \item \textbf{Speech-Image Translation (SIT):} Generate a translation in the target language given source-language audio together with an image that provides additional context (e.g., a slide corresponding to the spoken segment). \item \textbf{Text-Image Translation (TIT):} Generate a translation in the target language given the source text and an aligned image, such as in caption translation scenarios. \end{itemize}
+We train the model on three primary multimodal translation tasks.
+In Speech Translation (ST), the model generates a target-language translation from source-language audio.
+In Speech–Image Translation (SIT), it translates audio together with an image providing additional context, such as a presentation slide aligned with the spoken segment.
+In Text–Image Translation (TIT), the model translates source text paired with an aligned image, as in caption translation scenarios.
+Training across these tasks exposes the model to different modality combinations, enabling effective alignment and exploitation of multimodal representations.

-While we can train the model to perform translation directly, decomposing the task into intermediate steps can be beneficial.
-For example, translating English audio to German can be approached by first predicting ASR outputs and then producing the translation by continuing generation conditioned on the ASR hypothesis.
-This decomposition not only simplifies learning but also provides explicit alignment signals that help map audio representations into the LLM’s semantic space.

-When vision input is available—particularly for slide-based scenarios—we additionally introduce OCR as a bridge task before generating the final translation.
-In this case, the model must predict both OCR text and the final translation using the same audio–visual representation.
-This encourages alignment between the modalities and explicitly informs the model that the visual context is meaningful and should be utilized.

-During training, we stochastically decide—based on a specified probability for each data source—whether an example should be trained in self-cascading mode and along which modality the cascade should occur.
-Furthermore, we provide modality-specific prompt to the MMFM for handling different modality combination scenarios.
-Pseudocode for building the prompt for each task during training is shown in \Cref{alg:prompt}.

-We also freeze the MMFM to preserve its pretrained abilities while fine-tuning the translation LLM with LoRA \citep{hulora}.
-We use LoRA for computational benefits and not go Out-Of-Memory during fine-tuning.